Why does shaving rash happen?

 a group of girls standing together with their arms around eachother, smiling

-for more articles, download luna
+For more content, download the luna app

 the apple app store logothe google play store logo